maynhile13105/CSE15L-LabReport2/Lab-Report-2.md

 - Method `equals()` was used twice: Once, it received "/" as an argument.
 Once, it received "s" as an argument
 - Method `contains()` received "/add-messages" as its argument.
 - Other fields of the class are `num` and `result`.
+- `num` was increased by 1, from 0 to 1, and then `result` was changed from "" to `1.
+Hello+bob
+There were those changes because the URL I passed qualified the specific requests that match the "/add-messages" and have "s" as the first query parameter.
+It means that a message had been found.
+So 'num' was changed to 1 and the message "1.
+Hello+bob" was added to the 'result'.

+- **Screenshot for using `/add-messages?s=HowYouLikeThat`**
+![image](https://github.com/maynhile13105/CSE15L-LabReport2/assets/146885739/b8a55ee4-e645-4f27-a9e3-ee02c1e35b3f)

+- Method `handleRequest()` received the URL as its argument,
+- Method `getPath()` and method `getQuery()` did not receive any arguments
+- Method `splits()` received "=" as its argument.
+- Method `equals()` was used twice: Once, it received "/" as an argument.
+Once, it received "s" as an argument
+- Method `contains()` received "/add-messages" as its argument.
+- Other fields of the class are `num` and `result`.
 -  `num` was increased by 1, from 1 to 2. and then `result` was changed from `1.
 Hello+bob` to `1.
 Hello+bob \n 2.
 HowYouLikeThat".
 There were those changes because the URL I passed qualified the specific requests that match the "/add-messages" and have "s" as the first query parameter.
 It means that a message had been found.
 So 'num' was increased to 2 and the message "2.
 HowYouLikeThat" was added to the 'result'.
-- **Screenshot for using `/add-messages?s=HowYouLikeThat`**
-![image](https://github.com/maynhile13105/CSE15L-LabReport2/assets/146885739/b8a55ee4-e645-4f27-a9e3-ee02c1e35b3f)

 ## ***Part 2***
 - The screenshot for using the command `ls` the path to the private key for my SSH key for logging into ieng6 on my computer